Written by Paul J Bucknell on October, 08, 2025

 - Where do the four doors generally lead?

-- Identify times when you are spiritually inattentive or not incredibly grateful for your salvation.
+- Identify times when you are spiritually inattentive or not deeply grateful for your salvation.

 - Why is the analogy of a door used?

 - Describe where the first door leads.
-What are your first thoughts when considering your life as something He maintains?
+What are your initial thoughts when thinking of your life as something He sustains?
 How might these thoughts prepare us for our new day?

 - Describe where the second door leads.
-What are your first thoughts?
-How might these thoughts prepare us for our new day?
+What are your initial thoughts?
+How might these thoughts prepare us for our upcoming day?

 - Describe where the third door leads.
-What are your first thoughts when you contemplate His purpose for your life?
-How might these thoughts prepare us for this day?
+What are your initial thoughts when you consider His purpose for your life?
+How might these thoughts prepare us for today?

 - Describe where the fourth door leads.
-What are your first thoughts when considering the depth of God’s love, mercy, and grace poured out on you and others?
-How might these thoughts prepare you for this day?
+What are your initial thoughts when reflecting on the depth of God’s love, mercy, and grace poured out on you and others?
+How might these thoughts help prepare you for today?

 - Have you, at times, entered into each of these rooms or spheres of meditation?
 Explain.

-- Describe any problems or hangups that keep you from being overwhelmed with God’s goodness in any one sphere of meditation.
+- Describe any problems or hangups that prevent you from being overwhelmed with God’s goodness in any area of meditation.

-- Make a prayer, seeking God to help you grow in your knowing Him and the excellencies of Christ.
+- Make a prayer, asking God to help you deepen your knowledge of Him and understand the greatness of Christ.

 Related Articles on Renewal by Paul J. Bucknell